2024 BMW iX

 Technology

 How’s the tech?
 The iX showcases some of the latest BMW innovations, and they're pretty impressive.
 BMW's suite of advanced driver aids can be hit-or-miss in how they perform, but they're a hit here.
-BMW's optional Highway Assist Plus even allows for some hands-free operation at low speeds when conditions permit.
+BMW's optional Highway Assist Plus even allows for some hands-free operation when conditions permit.
 The infotainment system takes a while to learn, but overall we're impressed with the operation of the iX's tech.
 BMW's voice-activated virtual assistant is also a cut above most voice control systems in how it responds and its ability to change things like the climate control settings.

 BMW pushes the envelope even more with its Android smartphone integration.
 Android users can quick-pair their phones to the car, and navigation directions show up as turn-by-turn directions in the driver's gauge cluster.
 Our test car also had the optional Bowers & Wilkins audio system.
 We found it pretty impressive, and it had a few party tricks up its sleeve like "4D bass," which essentially vibrates your seat in concert with the music for a more immersive experience (though it can be disabled).
 Why just listen to podcasts when you can feel them?